About the Journal

 Aims & Scope

 Exchanges: The Interdisciplinary Research Journal (ISSN 2053-9665) is a scholar-led, peer-reviewed, open access, interdisciplinary, online-only journal dedicated to the publication of high-quality work by researchers in all disciplines.
-Launched in 2013 by the University of Warwick with the subtitle The Warwick Research Journal, from 2018 the title embraced a new brand as Exchanges: The Interdisciplinary Research Journal, to reflect the increasing international nature of its Editorial Board and author community.
+Launched in 2013 by the University of Warwick with the subtitle The Warwick Research Journal, from 2018 the title embraced a new brand as Exchanges: The Interdisciplinary Research Journal.
+This reflected the increasingly international and diverse nature of its Editorial Board and author community.
 The title particularly attracts innovative research articles from emerging domain experts and early career researchers, but also seeks to publish scholarly work by authors who combine research with academic teaching or other professional employment.

-Exchanges fully embraces the tenants of diamond open access (Fuchs & Sandoval, 2013), meaning articles are freely available without any reader subscription or access costs, nor are any article processing charges (APC) publication fees levied on authors.
-The journal utilises a double-blind, editor-mediated and editor mediated managed peer-review model to ensure quality assurance.
+Exchanges fully embraces the tenants of diamond open access (Fuchs & Sandoval, 2013), meaning articles are freely available without any reader subscription or access costs, nor are any article processing charges (APC) or publication fees levied on authors.
+The journal utilises a double-anonymised, editor-mediated peer-review model to ensure quality assurance.

 Board & Management

 Exchanges is overseen by a Managing Editor-in-Chief, Dr Gareth J Johnson, based at the Institute of Advanced Study, University of Warwick, UK.
 Exchange’s international Editorial Board, comprised of early career researchers from Warwick and its global research partners, provide advice and editorial contributions in support of the Editor-in-Chief’s work.
 Associate editors are recruited to contribute to occasional special themed issues’ production.

 Calls for participation on the Board, to fill vacancies or develop its composition, are periodically issued by the Editor-in-Chief via social media, announcements, editorials and via local researcher networks.
 However, speculative approaches from interested post-graduate and early career researchers are welcomed at any time.